Johnnydaboy/LazyReader/README.md

             - ) Add edu.mit.jwi_2.4.0_jdk.jar
             - ) Add evo-inflector-1.2.2.jar
     b) restart your IDE after adding the dependencies if it still doesn't work after adding

-    *Dependency Management can be found in the gif below as well as in our quick start guide
+    *Dependency Management for VS code can be found in the gif below as well as in our quick start guide

 ## Dependency Management